praveenjuge/praveenjuge/content/blog/digital-minimalism/index.md

 ---
 title: "Down to 8 Apps on My Phone"
-description: "It's been a year since I read Cal Newport's Digital Minimalism where he talks about taking back control of your time and to not feel like you need your phone attached to you all the time.
+description: "It's been a year since I read Cal Newport's Digital Minimalism where he talks about taking back control of your time and not feeling like you need your phone attached to you all the time.
 Here are some steps I took to implement Digital Minimalism in my life."
 date: 2020-07-08T02:22:50+00:00
 ---

-The major takeaway for me was Cal Newport's call to join the attention resistance movement.
+The major takeaway for me was Cal Newport’s call to join the attention resistance movement.

-I, like most people, have no self control to read a book if I have the opportunity to watch Netflix.
-So I use the following techniques to trick my brain into doing what I want even when I don't want it.
+Like most people, even I don’t have the self-control to read a book if I have the opportunity to watch Netflix.
+So I use the following techniques to trick my brain into doing what I want even when I don’t want to do it.

-## Set purpose for each device
+## Set a list of purposes for each device

 **Phone:**